Frequently Asked Questions

 We have a specific process in order for you to become a Primary Care Patient due to the limited number of Primary Care openings we have available.

 If you do not have a PCP at the time of your first appointment we recommend you establish with a PCP or we can discuss with you whether we would be a good option to serve as your PCP.

 Yes!
 Our skilled nurses will draw lab samples in office.
 We use several contracted lab companies to analyze blood samples.
-Diagnostic testing will be billed to your insurance via the lab company.
+Various labs have different payment options that may or may not include billing to insurance.
+We will provide you with a cost analysis for labs before we send.

 We will provide a copy of all lab results at the time of your provider review.